 It could also risk reducing the community's trust in, and reliance on, BDM documents.

-Issue of standard birth certificates
+Issue of legal birth certificates

 The request must be in accordance with BDM’s Access Policy.